Acroname/Public/README.md

-April 23, 2021
+January 21, 2022

 # Acroname Public Github Account

-Generally speaking this account is used to host code for our blogs or they were not a good fit for our BrainStem Development Kit.
+This repository is used to host code found in our blog posts and other code snippets which are not a good fit for the Brainstem Development Kit.

-If you are looking for our LabVIEW API or the current development kit including HubTool; Please visit www.acroname.com/support.

-Note: Most examples in this repository will require modification in order to run as the libraries they were built on have changed significantly.
+Much of this code is outdated and is no longer compatiable with the Brainstem Development kit.

+All examples and documentation related to National Instruments TestStand or LabVIEW are outdated and not supported.
+Our LabVIEW API is now provided in the Brainstem Development Kit and is not compatible with the examples found here.

+Please visit www.acroname.com/support for all downloads and inquiries.